Freiburg Stühlinger: Culture

 There are some coffee shops, bars, restaurants, alternative shops, handicraft businesses and some shopping opportunities.

 Authorities

 Some authorities mentioned before: University Medical Center, Employment Agency, Building Authorities as well as dormitories for students.

 A cultural facility which is known in Freiburg is the former electrical company "E-Werk" which is used as an artist's workshop, exhibition rooms or for theater productions.

 Parks

 The Stühlinger church square is a very popular place to hang out especially in summer.
 There are trees and a lawn which is often used for sunbathing and picnics.
 There is also a playground for children.

 The Eschholzpark is located between the Max-Weber-Schule and the vocational school center.
 An oversized garden hose is the most apparent feature of the park.
 It was created by Coosje van Bruggen and Claes Oldenburg.
 It is a landmark to remember the horticultural use of the area.

-The park-like main cemetera in the north is a public space as well.
+The park-like main cemetery in the north is a public space as well.